cobaltspeech/sdk-cubic/docs-src/content/_index.md

 # Cubic API Overview

 Cubic is Cobalt’s automatic speech recognition (ASR) engine.
 It can be deployed on-prem and accessed over the network or on your local machine via an API.
-We currently support Go, Python and Java, and are adding support for more languages.
+We currently support Go and Python, and are adding support for more languages.

 Once running, Cubic’s API provides a method to which you can stream audio.
 This audio can either be from a microphone or a file.
 We recommend uncompressed WAV as the encoding, but support other formats such as MP3.